-This is an online seminar course that examines the reciprocal relations between humans and non-human nature through a historiographic perspective.
+This course examines the reciprocal relations between humans and non-human nature through a historiographic perspective.
 The course addresses the changing impact of human populations, their technology and their ideas on the physical environment, as well as how climate, topography, plants and animals have enabled, constrained, and altered the path of human societies.
-The course emphasizes the North American context.
+A North American context is emphasized

 After successfully completing this course, you will be able to: